View courses in

 The Mathematical Finance Program has a very strong quantitative component, one which many incoming students underestimate.
 Although students admitted to the program have satisfied the prerequisites in Mathematics, the program's prerequisites represent the minimal, not the optimal, background required.
 Even if you have learned the topics required as prerequisites, reviewing these concepts immediately prior to the start of the program could be enormously helpful and will certainly increase your chance of success in the program.
 The course will begin with a review of matrix algebra, then proceed to examine the role of calculus in comparative static analysis.
 Following this, unconstrained and constrained optimization will be covered using multivariate calculus.
 The second half of the class deals with dynamics, beginning with a review of integration, and continuing with first- and higher-order differential equations.

-Mathematical Finance Preparation Week is a combination of orientation activities, academic sessions, and career preparation designed to give you a foundational knowledge for the Mathematical Finance program.
-The week will include training on various tools you will need for the program, professional development sessions, and social gatherings.
+Mathematical Finance Launch Week is a combination of orientation activities, academic sessions, and career preparation designed to give students a foundational knowledge of the Mathematical Finance program.
+The week will include training on various tools students will need for the program, professional development sessions, and social gatherings.

 This course covers such topics as: financial markets (bonds, stocks, derivative securities, forward and futures contracts, exchanges, market indexes, and margins); interest rates, present value, yields, term structure of interest rates, duration and immunization of bonds, risk preferences, asset valuation, Arrow-Debreu securities, complete and incomplete markets, pricing by arbitrage, the first and the second fundamental theorems of Finance, option pricing on event trees, risk and return (Sharpe ratios, the risk-premium puzzle), the Capital Asset Pricing Model, and Value-at-Risk.

-In-depth discussion of object-oriented programming with C++ for mathematical finance.
+In-depth discussion of object-oriented programming with Python and C++ for finance and data applications.
 Topics include built-in-types, control structure, classes, constructors, destructors, function overloading, operator functions, friend functions, inheritance, and polymorphism with dynamic binding.
 Case study looks at the finite differences solutions for the basic models of financial derivatives; as well as the design and development of modular, scalable, and maintainable software for modeling financial derivatives.

 The course focuses on the valuation, hedging and management of fixed income securities.
 Fixed income instruments are by far the most important asset class in financial markets.
 Basic theoretical and empirical term structure concepts are introduced.
 Short rate models and the Heath-Jarrow-Morton methodology are presented.
 Market Models and their application for the valuation of forwards, swaps, caps, floors and swaptions, and other interest rate derivatives are discussed in detail.